tchoi8/handmadecomputer/Entry/readme.md

 ## Reference
+- Manuel DeLanda in *War in the Age of Intelligent Machines* chronicles the development of computational technology and theory from the perspective of military operations.

 [1] The first computers were human.
 In fact, we get the term "computer" from the outmoded practice of human computation, peoples whose profession was the performance of arithmetic for scientific, logistical, or military production.
 - If you are interested in making a functional modern computer, open source, look at Bunnie Hung's [Open source laptop](http://www.bunniestudios.com/blog/?p=3265) project.
 - For more technical introduction to making a computer on a breadboard, check out [Kyle Hovey](http://8bitspaghetti.com/)'s [How to Build an 8-Bit Computer](http://www.instructables.com/id/How-to-Build-an-8-Bit-Computer/)